Frequently Asked Questions

 Both hemp and marijuana are cannabis plants, with the difference between the two being their composition.
 Marijuana, or Cannabis indica, contains high levels of THC and is illegal to sell or buy unless for lawful medical purposes.

-Hemp (Cannabis sativa) contains less than 0.2% THC and is used to make CBD oil and other CBD products as well as food, paper, rope, and other goods.
+Hemp (Cannabis sativa) contains less than 0.2% THC and is used to make CBD oil and other CBD products.

 Hemp vs marijuana derived cannabinoids: are they the same?